cturek/home/docs/classes.md

 # Engr 80: Experimental Engineering

-See above for details.
+A laboratory course designed to acquaint the student with the basic techniques of instrumentation and measurement in both the laboratory and in engineering field measurements.
+Emphasis on experimental problem solving in real systems.

 Taught by Staff, SP22.

 # Engr 101: Advanced Systems Engineering